Inria-Empenn/narps_open_pipelines/docs/core.md

 Here are a few functions that could be useful for creating a pipeline with Nipype.
 These functions are meant to stay as unitary as possible.

-These are intented to be inserted in a nipype.Workflow inside a [nipype.Function](https://nipype.readthedocs.io/en/latest/api/generated/nipype.interfaces.utility.wrappers.html#function) interface, or for some of them (see associated docstring) as part of a [nipype.Workflow.connect](https://nipype.readthedocs.io/en/latest/api/generated/nipype.pipeline.engine.workflows.html#nipype.pipeline.engine.workflows.Workflow.connect) method.
+These are intended to be inserted in a nipype.Workflow inside a [nipype.Function](https://nipype.readthedocs.io/en/latest/api/generated/nipype.interfaces.utility.wrappers.html#function) interface, or for some of them (see associated docstring) as part of a [nipype.Workflow.connect](https://nipype.readthedocs.io/en/latest/api/generated/nipype.pipeline.engine.workflows.html#nipype.pipeline.engine.workflows.Workflow.connect) method.

-In the following example, we use the `list_intersection` function of `narps_open.core.common`, in both of the mentionned cases.
+In the following example, we use the `list_intersection` function of `narps_open.core.common`, in both of the mentioned cases.

 ```python
 from nipype import Node, Function, Workflow